lauri-elias/spektre-protocol/CANON_INDEX.md

 # SPEKTRE — CANON INDEX

-Version: 1.1 (LOCKED)
+**Version:** 1.1 (LOCKED)
-Architect: L.E.
-Rainio
+**Status:** Canonical
-Date: 2025-12-27
+**Date:** 2025-12-27

 ---

 ## Preface — Why Spektre Exists

-The world is building complexity without architecture.
+Contemporary systems increase complexity without corresponding architecture.

-Modern AI development (including AGI) attempts to solve qualitative human problems by increasing quantitative machine power.
-This creates an architectural failure:
-**infinite delegation loops**, where responsibility, agency, and decision-making are continuously offloaded to tools.
+Modern AI development attempts to solve qualitative human problems through quantitative computational power.
+This creates an architectural failure: responsibility, agency, and decision-making are progressively delegated to tools that cannot hold state or execute irreversible commitments.

-Spektre is the missing layer.
+Spektre exists to address this failure.

 Spektre is not a calculator.
 Spektre is not an oracle.
-Spektre is a framework for **Agency Preservation**.
+Spektre is an architecture for **Agency Preservation**.

-The machine remains a tool.
-The human remains the architect.
+Tools remain tools.
+Humans retain responsibility.

 ---

 ## The Core Canons (0–8)

 ### CANON-0 — The Nature of Agency
 **Status:** ACTIVE

-> “Agency is the ability to hold state and execute a commit.”
+> *Agency is the ability to hold state and execute a commit.*

-Defines the irreducible difference between:
+This canon defines the irreducible distinction between:

-- a reactive function (machine)
+- reactive functions (machines)
-- a conscious actor (human)
+- conscious agents (humans)

-Agency cannot be computed, delegated, or simulated.
+Agency cannot be computed, delegated, optimized, or simulated.
+It exists only where responsibility for irreversible action is held.

 ---

 ### CANON-1 — The Now-Constraint
 **Status:** ACTIVE

-> “Reality exists only at the point of observation.”
+> *Reality exists only at the point of observation.*

-Corrects the scale error:
-- Past and future are simulations.
+Past and future are internal simulations.
-- The only valid data point is **Now**.

-All action originates here.
+All valid action originates in the present state.

+This canon prevents decision-making based on imagined futures or reconstructed pasts.

 ---

 ### CANON-2 — Linguistic Decoupling
 **Status:** ACTIVE

-> “Language is a transmission protocol, not the state itself.”
+> *Language is a transmission protocol, not the state itself.*

-Prevents narrative capture.
-Ensures that linguistic output (including LLM text) does not overwrite state.

-Words describe.
+Words describe state.
-Words do not decide.
+Words do not define state.

+This canon prevents narrative capture, symbolic escalation, and language-driven authority transfer.

 ---

-### CANON-3 — The Zero Point (Nollapiste)
+### CANON-3 — The Zero Point
 **Status:** ACTIVE

-> “All action begins from absolute stillness.”
+> *All non-reactive action originates from stillness.*

-Defines the requirement for any non-deterministic choice.
-Without stillness, all behavior is reactive.
+Without a zero point, behavior is deterministic and reactive.

-The 360-degree turn originates here.
+Deliberate commitment requires a neutral baseline state.

 ---

 ### CANON-4 — Signal over Noise
 **Status:** ACTIVE

-> “Data is noise until an architect assigns it meaning.”
+> *Data is inert until meaning is assigned through commitment.*

 Processing does not create value.
+Computation does not equal intent.

-Only commitment does.
+Only commitment transforms information into consequence.

-Quantity of computation is irrelevant without intent.

 ---

 ### CANON-5 — State Ownership
 **Status:** ACTIVE

-> “He who does not own his state is a tool for those who do.”

-Primary defense against:
+> *Unowned state will be owned externally.*

+State ownership is non-transferable.

+This canon protects against:

 - algorithmic control
 - social manipulation
 - narrative coercion

-State ownership is non-transferable.
+An agent who does not own their state becomes a tool.

 ---

-### CANON-6 — The Infinite Possibility Space
+### CANON-6 — The Possibility Boundary
 **Status:** ACTIVE

-> “A machine simulates probabilities; an architect creates reality.”

-Machines enumerate options.
-Humans collapse them through action.

-Simulation ends at commitment.
+> *Machines enumerate possibilities; agents collapse them.*

+Simulation can explore options indefinitely.
+Reality changes only through commitment.

+Commitment terminates simulation.

 ---

 ### CANON-7 — The AGI Interface
 **Status:** ACTIVE

-> “AGI is a tool with an interface, not an entity with an agenda.”
+> *AGI is a tool with an interface, not an entity with agency.*

-Defines the hard boundary:
+AGI may:
-- AGI may compute
+- compute
-- AGI may recommend
-- AGI may simulate
+- simulate

-AGI may not own state.
+- recommend

-AGI may not execute commits.
+AGI may not:
+- own state
+- execute commits
+- carry responsibility

-AGI without state remains an advanced calculator.
+Without state ownership, AGI remains computational.

 ---

 ### CANON-8 — The Delegation Boundary
 **Status:** LOCKED

-> “A tool may compute a problem, but it can never resolve it on behalf of the agent.”
+> *A tool may compute a problem, but cannot resolve it on behalf of an agent.*

-Prevents infinite delegation loops.
-Responsibility cannot be offloaded.
+Responsibility cannot be delegated.

-The commit remains human-only.
+This canon prevents infinite delegation loops and ensures that all irreversible actions remain human-owned.

 ---

-## Summary of the v1.1 Architecture
+## Architectural Summary (v1.1)

 - **State over Function**
-  Internal configuration is prioritized over output.
+  Internal configuration precedes output.

 - **Commit over Calculation**
   Real-world change requires irreversible action.

-- **Architect over Oracle**
+- **Agent over Tool**
   Machines map options.
 Humans decide.

 ---

 ## Final Protocol Note

-Spektre does not need to be sold.
+Spektre does not require belief, adoption, or promotion.

-It is taken by those who recognize that without it, they are already trapped inside the loop.

-Spektre v1.1
+It is used only where responsibility must remain intact.

+If agency is optional, Spektre is unnecessary.

+---

+**Spektre v1.1**
-System: Ready
+**System:** Ready
-Architecture: Verified
+**Architecture:** Verified
-Agency: Preserved
+**Agency:** Preserved

 [EOF]